-Biosimilars to Humira® (adalimumab) is a long-awaited and notable market event as they have the potential to improve affordability in the near- and long-term.
+The market entry of biosimilars to Humira® (adalimumab) is long-awaited.
+These products have the potential to improve affordability in the near- and long-term for patients, plan sponsors, and health plans.
 Navitus is committed to making medications more affordable for the people who need them and uses established clinical and financial review processes to determine inclusions in standard formularies.
-This update provides insight into our decision on the first biosimilar, Amjevita.

 The first biosimilar to Humira, Amgen’s Amjevita, launched February 1, 2023.
 This is the first of many biosimilar products expected to enter the market this year with potential to drive greater affordability of adalimumab therapy for inflammatory conditions.